spacebeam/research/web/spacebeam.org/content/updates/howto-train.md

 That's the basics you go out, 16 supply, 16 factory, train 2 marines and put them with 1 scv at front on the ramp, 22 cc, 24 supply, 25 tank, 26 ebay.

+This tutorial will walk you through real-time strategy bot development with Python 3, we are going to dive deep into Coroutines!

+Real-time strategy (RTS) games are known to be one of the most complex game genres for humans and machines to play.
+To tackle the task we focus on a message-passing divide-and-conquer approach, splitting the game into separate components and developong separate systems to solve each.

+This trend gives rise to a new problem: how to tie these systems together into a functional real-time strategy playing bot.

+In this tutorial we discuss the architecture of [Blueberry](https://liquipedia.net/starcraft/Blueberry), our entry into the 2019/2020 StarCraft AI competitions, and the techniques used.

 ## Coroutines

 *Coroutines* are computer-program components that generalize subroutines for non-preemptive multitasking by allowing multiple entry points for suspending and resuming execution at certain locations.